 One of the Most Diverse Ecosystems In the World

 Tallgrass prairie is an incredibly diverse ecosystem.
-The preserve is home to over 500 species of plants.
+The preserve is home to more than 500 species of plants.
 Prominent grasses such as big bluestem, Indian grass, switchgrass, and little bluestem appear to dominate the plant community; however, they are far outnumbered by the diversity of herbaceous plants (wildflowers).
-Fauna ranges from large grazing animals like deer, bison, and cattle to a multitude of insects, amphibians and reptiles and other animal life.
+Fauna ranges from large grazing animals like deer, bison and cattle to a multitude of insects, amphibians and reptiles and other animal life.
 Grasslands birds, like greater prairie-chicken (a type of grouse), which have lost much of its native habitat, are of particular interest.

 Bison: An Icon Returns

 In 2009, The Nature Conservancy and the National Park Service reintroduced bison to the preserve.
 Thirteen bison were secured from Wind Cave National Park in South Dakota and shipped to start a small satellite herd at the preserve.
 These bison are first to roam the preserve in more than one hundred years.
-Visitors to the preserve can often view the herd which has reached since grown to 100 animals.
+Visitors to the preserve can often view the herd, which has since grown to 100 animals.

 Tallgrass Prairie Quarter Minted

 On November 16, 2020, the United States Mint issued a coin commemorating the Tallgrass Prairie National Preserve under the America the Beautiful Quarters program.
 The program selected one national park for other site in each state for its natural or historic significance.
 The quarter depicts a skyward view of a regal fritillary butterfly against a backdrop of iconic big bluestem and Indian grasses.